cgis-empower/empower-physiological-data/README.md

 ## Dataset important information:

+- This dataset is split into units: _pilot 1_, _pilot 2_, _pilot 3_ and _rct_
+- As will be obvious from the timestamps, the units are in chronological order: _pilot 1_ (summer 2023), _pilot 2_ (spring 2024), _pilot 3_ (fall 2024) and _rct_ (spring 2025)
-- There are no duplicate participants in any of the datasets.
+- There are no duplicate participants in any of units.
 Each participant has been recorded only once.
-- The identifiers are **unique** and **consistent** only in the context of a set (ex. pilot 1, pilot 2).
-Same identifier in Pilot 1 and Pilot 2 are indicating a different resource (participant, session, activity)
+- The identifiers are **unique** and **consistent** only in the context of a unit (ex. _pilot 1_, _pilot 2_).
+Same identifier in _pilot 1_ and _pilot 2_ are indicating a different resource (participant, session, activity)
 - For each participant (id_student) there have been one or multiple sessions (id_session) which contained one or multiple activities (id_activity)
-- Benefiting from sensor SDK updates, we have changed the structure of the IBI recorded data after _Pilot 2_, for finer granularity.
-In _Pilot 1_, we had one agregated value / second.
-From _Pilot 2_, we have been able to read up to 5 values each second
+- Benefiting from sensor SDK updates, we have changed the structure of the IBI recorded data after _pilot 2_, for finer granularity.
+In _pilot 1_, we had one agregated value / second.
+From _pilot 2_, we have been able to read up to 5 values each second
-- In Pilot 3, for comparison reasons, we have included the agregated value used in _Pilot 1_, in the fields labeled with _\_depr_ suffix (see _Known issues_ section)
+- In _pilot 3_, for comparison reasons, we have included the agregated value used in _pilot 1_, in the fields labeled with _\_depr_ suffix

 ## Known issues